-Project: Power Generation from variable renewable energies
+Project: Power Generation from Variable Renewable Energies

 Participating Centers: UFZ, DLR

-Contacts: D. Thrän, C. Agert, Y. Scholz, R. Lehneis
+Contact: D. Thrän, C. Agert, Y. Scholz, R. Lehneis

 Renewable Energy is subject to weather- and climate-related variations.
 Therefore, comprehensive information on the effects of extreme weather events on energy supply is required for energy provision by terrestrially based Variable Renewable Energy (VRE).
 In Project 9, the collaboration of UFZ and DLR will enable the provision of this information.
 DLR is also investigating the influence of weather on energy demand and its changes due to climate change and extreme events.